kitswas/git-for-all/Chapters/chapter2.md

 ### Merge commit

 When you merge two branches, git creates a new commit that combines the changes from both branches.
-This is called a merge commit and .
+This is called a merge commit.

 ### Rebase